 Embecosm have a strong commitment to developing compiler tool chains for the RISC-V open instruction set architecture.
 We are active members of the RISV-V Foundation.

-The team at Embecosm, and the various projects that with which we are involved.
+The team at Embecosm, and the various projects with which we are involved.

 Over the years Embecosm has worked with many companies and organizations, from well known multinationals to specialist players in this field.